okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 Each endpoint is a link that navigates you to the [dashboard view of endpoint rate limits and violations](#endpoint-rate-limits-and-violations) where you can obtain more details on the endpoint.

 You can perform a search or filter your table list by making an entry in the Search textbox.
-You can also perform a "lookup" with the Search textbox, for example, in cases when you're calling Okta with an example `requestURI` and you want to know the rate limit that will be applied to calls that are made against that `requestURI`.
+You can also perform a "lookup" with the Search textbox.
+For example, you're calling Okta with an example `requestURI` and you want to know the rate limit that will be applied to calls that are made against that `requestURI`.

 ### Change rate limit settings